akolodk/invoicing-app/README.md

+# Vibe coding experiment
+# not a single line of code in this repo was written by a real person.

 # Invoice Generator

 A comprehensive invoicing application built with Python and Streamlit for managing billable hours and generating professional invoices.